 We think that we are forced to suspend the Schrödinger equation as a result of measurements, because we observe only one of the stories that the Schrödinger equation describes as taking place in parallel.
 But could we observe more than one of these stories at once?
 The Schrödinger equation predicts that even the observers would be "multiplied", each of its instances participates in one of the stories and not in the others, of which they are oblivious.
-And the laws of physics are the same in each of these stories.

 Everett noticed the perfect symmetry of the situation, and saw no reason to favor the story in which one gets an outcome against the competing stories.
 He proposed to trust the Schrödinger equation and accept that all stories continue to happen independently, once they are separated [19, 20].
-Schrödinger himself proposed earlier something that he worried may "seem lunatic" along the same lines [7, 17, 48].
+Schrödinger himself proposed earlier, along the same lines, something that he worried may "seem lunatic" [7, 17, 48].